Time-energy uncertainty relation for noisy quantum metrology: Conclusions and outlook

 The trade-off relation can further be extended to an inequality that is valid for any two arbitrary parameters (\cref{z:HCzmF57VVd0m}).
 The trade-off between the Fisher information that Alice and Bob respectively have with respect to either parameter is then quantified by a value that depends on the commutator of the generators of the two parameters (\cref{z:incm1nGt-mIE}).
 The appearance of the commutator in this expression reinforces its central role in quantifying the incompatibility of physical observable quantities.
-Our main time-energy trade-off relation can be partially recovered from the more general \cref{z:incm1nGt-mIE} by plugging in the local generators for time and energy; however, our main time-energy trade-off relation includes an achievability statement (equality instead of an inequality) which \cref{z:incm1nGt-mIE} does not reproduce.
+Our main time-energy trade-off relation can be recovered from the more general \cref{z:incm1nGt-mIE} by plugging in the local generators for time and energy.
 While \cref{z:incm1nGt-mIE} appears to be tight whenever the Robertson-Weyl uncertainty relation~\eqref{z:0pRecQmVyaWF} is saturated for the two generators, the bound can likely be improved when considering two generators that have a small commutator.
+We also present a sufficient condition under which a trade-off relation for any two parameters can be obtained in the form of an equality, mirroring the equality statement in our main trade-off relation for the time and energy parameters.
+One might have thought that equality in our general uncertainty relation would happen only if the parameters are complementary in the sense of \cref{z:ip.xvGb3bzRb,z:KI2eOYZK2.Ln}; in fact, it suffices that the parameters obey some suitable complementarity relation on the support of the complementary channel.
+Therefore, equality in our general uncertainty relation does not simply depend on the structure of the parameters $a,b$, but also on the noisy channel $\mathcal{N}$.